Smoothieware/Smoothie2-old/README.md

 #IF YOU ARE NOT A CODER / WORKING ON THIS CODE BASE DO NOT TRY TO USE THIS UNTIL THE CODE HAS BEEN FULLY PORTED AND TESTED

-Current status as at 2016-11-07:
+Current status as at 2016-11-08:
 * SlowTicker code finally ported, but there are timing issues that need to be solved, including interrupt priorities to get it working properly (for end-stops for instance)
+* The current focus is getting all the timing and interrupts and interrupt priorities sorted, then continue testing of ported code.
-* Merged changes 65fb13e and c3f254c to bring codebase current with SMoothie2 main repo
+* Merged changes 65fb13e and c3f254c to bring codebase current with Smoothie V2 main repo
 * Moved open issues to issue tracker
 * This code base is equivalent to Smoothie V1 as at 2016-10-18 and Smoothie V2 as at 2016-11-08
 * The code that relies on the priority setting of GPIO interrupts has not had this feature migrated (e.g. laser)